33 Awesome Upcoming Events in Shanghai

 Performances

-Pre-sale tickets are just RMB189 early bird, but only until March 3, so get yours now to avoid disappointment!
+Pre-sale tickets are just RMB239, but only until March 20.
+They’ll be RMB299 on the door (if there are any left), so get yours now to avoid disappointment!

 Scan the QR on the poster below to get your tickets now: